mbrubeck/robinson/README.md

 3. Run `cargo build` to build robinson, and `cargo run` to run it.

+To build and run with optimizations enabled, use `cargo build --release` and `cargo run --release`.

 By default, robinson will load test.html and test.css from the `examples` directory.
 You can use the `--html` and `--css` arguments to the robinson executable to change the input files: